RyanGawryluk/BIOL362/Lab10-Taxonomic-Resolution.md

 Now compare your taxonomy visualization and the BIOM file in Excel.
 Is there a particular taxonomic group that is found commonly in the negative control?
 If so, what is it?

-Open up a new Excel spreadsheet and copy the ASV ID (long, strange alphanumeric string) of your candidate contaminants into the spreadsheet, with one ID per row.
-Note that those with a frequency less than 100 and found in fewer than 3 samples will be deleted anyways by our contingency filter (below).
+Create a new Excel spreadsheet.
+In the first cell, copy and paste "feature-id" and then copy the ASV IDs (long alphanumeric string) of your candidate contaminants into the spreadsheet, with one ID per row.
 When complete, save this file as a tab-delimited text file (not a .xlsx file) called `to_exclude.txt` within the `Classify` folder.
-We will tell qiime to delete these features/ASVs in the next command.
+We will tell qiime to delete the features/ASVs in `to_exclude.txt` in the next command.

-And generally inspect the abundance of ASVs in all of your samples.
-If you scroll down a bit, you will notice that many ASVs in our samples (aside from the negative control) are found in very low frequency, and may only be in a couple of samples.
-These ASVs are unlikely to be having a large effect on community structure.
-Perhaps we should filter some out, based on total frequency across datasets and the number of samples they are found in.
+Also, inspect the abundance of ASVs in all of your samples.
+If you scroll down a bit, you will notice that many ASVs in our samples (besides the negative control) are found in very low frequency, and may only be in a couple of samples.
+These ASVs are unlikely to be having a large effect on community structure in kombucha.
+Perhaps we should filter some out, based on their total frequency across datasets and the number of samples that they are found in.

 As a contingency filter, I have suggested to remove any ASV present in 3 or fewer samples, with a total frequency of less than 100.
 But you can choose your own thresholds, too, just be sure to write them down!

+Filter, and write a new filtered table artifact.

 **Command 10.20**

-Filter, and write a new filtered table artifact

 ```bash
 qiime feature-table filter-features --i-table DADA2_out/V6V8-table-dada2.qza --m-metadata-file Classify/to_exclude.txt --p-exclude-ids --p-min-samples 3 --p-min-frequency 100 --o-filtered-table DADA2_out/V6V8-table-filtered-dada2.qza
 ```

-**Command 10.21**

 Output a new Feature Table (sequence) artifact.
 This updates the sequence dataset so that it no longer contains the filtered sequences; we will use this in downstream analyses.

+**Command 10.21**

 ```bash
 qiime feature-table filter-seqs --i-data DADA2_out/V6V8-rep-seqs-dada2.qza --i-table DADA2_out/V6V8-table-filtered-dada2.qza --o-filtered-data DADA2_out/V6V8-rep-seqs-filtered-dada2.qza